argymeg/MetaboCraft/README.md

 Redraws the network map.
 If no compartment name is specified, it draws the entire network.

+* `/jsp toggleMapMode`

+Toggles the map view between a force-directed layout (default) and an alphabetical grid.

 * `/jsp buildPath <pathway name>`

 Draws a view of the specified pathway

 * `/jsp chooseFile <filename>`